-Meet FCJ nun Sr MaryAnne Francalanza – the young woman who felt she might not fit in a convent, but wanted to live a spiritual life full-time…
+Meet FCJ nun Sr MaryAnne Francalanza – the young woman from Malta who felt she might not fit in a convent, but wanted to live a spiritual life full-time.
+This interview is divided into 4 topics – God, vows, social justice and vocation.

 God is the faithful and constant companion in my life.
 I can speak to God like a friend.
 I like to go and sit in our chapel with a cup of tea and just be for a while, but I also bring to God the joys, sorrows and difficulties in my life as they happen.
 This does not mean that I ‘feel’ God with me all the time (although sometimes I catch glimpses!), but there is a part of me that knows that God is.
 It is very hard to put this down in words, they seem so small near the immensity of an experience of God.

-How has your relationship with God evolved along the years?
+How has your relationship with God evolved over the years?

 When I was younger I was more worried about doing ‘it’ right, praying correctly, for a particular amount of time, using particular pieces of the gospel, etc I was trying to impress God!